Bombardment of Cherbourg: Background

 Once German commanders assessed the Allied assault at Normandy as the primary invasion, they sought to limit the lodgment while they prepared a counter-offensive.
 To preserve naval assets, the Cherbourg-based German E-boats were transferred to Saint-Malo.
 Four destroyers from Brest made for Cherbourg to follow the E-boats, but they were sunk or disabled.
 By June 14, the Germans were attempting to deny the Allies use of Cherbourg's major port facility by blocking, mining and demolishing its harbor.
 The violent English Channel storm that thrashed apart the artificial port Mulberry A raged until June 22.
 Logistic movement ashore was temporarily crippled, and the Allies desperately needed Cherbourg's port in their possession.

 From June 18 the Cotentin Peninsula was sealed off by Allied infantry, but the German line was stabilized and the American advance stalled.
 Cherbourg held a garrison of 40,000 with a new commander (as of June 23), Generalleutnant Karl-Wilhelm von Schlieben.
-Hitler believed that the Allied invasion would fail without Cherbourg, and ordered it made impregnable, awarding it "fortress" status.
+Hitler believed that the Allied invasion would fail without Cherbourg, and ordered it be made impregnable, awarding it "fortress" status.
 The American ground forces would lose over 2,800 dead and 13,500 wounded conquering it.

 The Germans had emplaced coastal guns in and around Cherbourg in twenty casemated batteries—fifteen were 150 mm or greater, and three were 280 mm.
 There were many 75 and 88 mm guns, some of which could be trained inland towards advancing infantry.
 To support the ground assault, Rear Admiral Morton Deyo began putting together a naval bombardment plan on June 15.
 While planning went forward, a late June storm raged in the English Channel, scattering Deyo's task force out to open sea and into British ports; they reassembled in Portland Harbour, Dorset.
 On the Cotentin Peninsula, the U.S. Army VII Corps advance, after some progress, was stalled by entrenched German resistance.
-The proposed naval bombardment was complicated, because the advance of the 9th, 79th and 4th Divisions had brought them within a mile of the city.
+The proposed naval bombardment was complicated, because the advance of the 9th, 79th and 4th divisions had brought them to within a mile of the city.
 An army liaison officer aboard USS Tuscaloosa representing General "Lightning Joe" Collins (VII Corps) expedited communications between different services and commands.
 The navy-only operation with a three-hour bombardment was shortened to ninety minutes.
 The targets were limited to those chosen by the army.